ryasmi/rulr/src/valueRules/falseRule/readme.md

 # falseRule

 This function uses the `rulr.isFalse` guard to check the input is false as shown in the example below.
 It should only throw `rulr.InvalidFalseError`.
+This rule is typically used alongside [union](../../higherOrderRules/union/readme.md) and [trueRule](../trueRule/readme.md) for validating HTTP responses that contain a boolean `ok` property.

 ```ts
 import * as rulr from 'rulr'